 You have to invoke this utility running in elevated mode.

-you’ve not run Windows Command Prompt as administrator.
-Close Command Prompt (either by clicking the “x” in the upper-right of the Window, or typing “exit” followed by the Enter key), and start it again, this time being sure to select the “(Admin)” version listed, or right-clicking on the Command Prompt menu item and selecting “Run as administrator”.
+That means you haven’t run Windows Command Prompt as administrator.
+Close the Command Prompt (either by clicking the “x” in the upper-right of the Window or typing “exit” followed by the Enter key), and start it again, this time being sure to select the “(Admin)” version listed (see image above).

 Without any parameters (I’ll describe a few in a moment), CHKDSK does nothing more than check the disk.
 It won’t try to fix anything; it’ll simply report any problems it finds.